mjrignacio/cmsc137-lobby/README.md

 If you know Git and have a Github account, fork this repo in order to contribute to it!

+## Make sure NPM (Node Project Manager) is installed!

+# For Linux machines

+$ sudo apt-get install npm

+# For Windows

+Google it!

 ## How to install

 ```